FreeGym/FreeGymWiki/code_of_conduct.md

 # Code of Conduct

-This code of conduct outlines expectations for participation in the FreeGym fitness fact checking community.
+This code of conduct outlines expectations for participation in the FreeGym fitness fact-checking community.
 It applies to all spaces including discussions, wiki pages, and issue trackers.

 ## Be respectful

-Value each other's ideas, styles and viewpoints.
+Value each other's ideas, styles, and viewpoints.
 We may not always agree, but disagreement is no excuse for poor manners.
 Be open to different possibilities and perspectives.

 ## Be collaborative